 The New Parallel Runway project involves constructing a 3,300-metre runway system located two kilometres west of and parallel to the existing runway.

 How does Brisbane benefit?

 The New Parallel Runway will help to ensure the continued economic strength of our rapidly growing South East Queensland region, providing the essential public infrastructure needed to respond to population growth and to underpin future commercial prosperity for the community.
-The new runway is the centrepiece of $4.2 billion worth of capacity-related infrastructure planned for the airport over the next 10 years.
+The new runway is the centrepiece of $3.8 billion worth of capacity-related infrastructure (including redevelopment of both the International and Domestic terminals) planned for the airport over the next decade.
 It has been estimated that this investment will add billions of dollars to the region’s economy and generate tens of thousands of jobs over the next two decades.

 Are any other runways planned for Brisbane Airport?